Kenneth and Mamie Clark: Career

 During the summer of 1941, after Clark was already asked to teach a summer session at City College of New York, the Dean of Hampton Institute in Virginia asked Clark to start a department of psychology there.
 In 1942 Kenneth Clark would become the first African-American tenured, full professor at the City College of New York.
 Clark also managed to start a psychology department at Hampton Institute in 1942 and taught a few courses within the department.
 In 1966 he was the first African American appointed to the New York State Board of Regents and the first African American to be president of the American Psychological Association.

 Much of Clark's work came as a response to his involvement in the 1954 Brown v.
 Board of Education US Supreme Court desegregation decision.
 Lawyers Jack Greenberg and Robert L. Carter, with resources and funding from the American Jewish Committee (AJC) and Topeka Jewish Community Relations Bureau, hired Clark to present his work on the effects of segregation on children.
 After the Brown v.
 Board of Education case, Clark was still dissatisfied by the lack of progress in school desegregation in New York City.
 In a 1964 interview with Robert Penn Warren for the book Who Speaks for the Negro?, Clark expressed his doubts about the efficacy of certain busing programs in desegregating the public schools.
 Clark also felt very discouraged by the lack of social welfare organizations to address race and poverty issues.
+He criticized newly developing forms of racial segregation and ghettoization as a form of "internal colonialism" (Freeman 2008).
 He argued that a new approach had to be developed to involve poor blacks, in order to gain the political and economic power needed to solve their problems.
-He called his new approach "internal colonialism", with hope that the Kennedy-Johnson administration's war on poverty would address problems of increasing social isolation, economic dependence and declining municipal services for many African Americans (Freeman, 2008).